JetBrains/kotlin-web-site/docs/reference/generics.md

 }
 ```

-Then, it would be perfectly safe to store a reference to an instance of `Source<String>` in a variable of type `Source<Object>` -- there're no consumer-methods to call.
-But Java does not know this, and still prohibits:
+Then, it would be perfectly safe to store a reference to an instance of `Source<String>` in a variable of type `Source<Object>` -- there are no consumer-methods to call.
+But Java does not know this, and still prohibits it:

 ``` java
 // Java